For US Healthcare Professionals

 Cataplexy—the sudden and temporary loss of muscle tone—is a hallmark symptom of narcolepsy type 1 (NT1).
 It can happen any time that rapid eye movement (REM) sleep intrudes into the awake state and can be brought on by laughter or strong emotions, such as elation or anger.
 Cataplexy can be localized, such as to the limbs, head, or neck, or affect the entire body.6

-Manifestations of cataplexy can be different in each person, especially between children and adults.
-Some people with narcolepsy type 2 (NT2) will develop cataplexy later in their disease, making the identification of this symptom critical, but difficult.6
+Manifestations of cataplexy can be different in each person, with notable differences between children and adults.
+Some people with narcolepsy type 2 (NT2) will develop cataplexy later in their disease, making the identification of this symptom critical, but difficult.10

 - Not feeling well rested and refreshed

-- Struggling to overcome the cognitive impairment that makes work or school difficult
+- Struggling to overcome the cognitive symptoms often associated with NT1 that can make work or school difficult

 - Trouble building or maintaining relationships

-- Difficulty managing everyday responsibilities, like parenting, cooking, cleaning, and self-care
+- Difficulty managing everyday responsibilities, such as parenting, cooking, cleaning, and self-care

-Sign up to have support for you, your patients, and your office sent right to your inbox.
+Sign up to have resources made available for you, your patients, and your office—sent right to your inbox.

 Recommended for you